SimmsbWalker/SimmsbWalker/README.md

 - 👋 Hi, I’m @SimmsbWalker
-- 👀 I’m interested in Python and Game Making
+- 👀 I’m interested in Software and Business
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Small games/apps/websites
 - 📫 How to reach me simmsbwalker@gmail.com